openslide/openslide.github.io/docs/debugopts/index.md

 `performance`
 : Log conditions causing OpenSlide to exhibit suboptimal performance.

+`sql`
+: Log SQL queries performed by the SQLite decoder.

 `synthetic`
 : Opening the empty filename with `openslide_open("")` opens a synthetic test slide that exercises all image decoders.